XenitAB/azcagit/README.md

 - Send notifications to the git commits
 - Filter locations, making it possible to specify in the manifest what regions can run the app
 - Push custom metrics to Azure monitor
+- Functionality to replace the image tag using `spec.replacements.images`

 ## Frequently Asked Questions